The Pastures of Heaven: Chapter VII

 The adult daughters of Guiermo Lopez find themselves destitute after their father dies.
 They decide to open a small restaurant in their roadside house.
-Confidant of their culinary talents, they have high hopes of drawing a loyal clientele.
+Confident of their culinary talents, they have high hopes of drawing a loyal clientele.
 Business languishes.
 When Maria returns to the restaurant after a day of shopping, she finds her older sister sullen and remote.
 Rosa confesses that she provided a sexual favor to a male customer simply for patronizing the establishment.
 The sisters weep and embrace.
 Maria, in solidarity with Rosa, declares that she too will likewise encourage the customers.
 The sisters together ask forgiveness from the Holy Virgin.
 Business improves among the male clientele.
 The cheerful sisters maintain the fiction that they operate a restaurant, not a bordello.
 Husbands keep mum, but the Lopez sisters are shunned by local wives.
 When Maria travels to town in her horse-drawn carriage, she encounters Allen Hueneker.
 Short, ugly and ape-like, he suffers from low self-esteem; his wife dominates and disparages him.
 Allen accepts Maria's offer to take him to the bus stop.
 The pair are spotted by Mr. and Mrs. Bert Munroe.
 Bert jokingly reports the sighting to Mrs Hueneker.
 That evening Maria returns home to find Rosa in tears: the sheriff visited that afternoon and has shut down the restaurant, terming it a "bad house".
 Sobbing, Rosa announces she will move to San Francisco and become "a bad woman"; Maria pledges to join her.

 "The Lopez Sisters" lacks the "central irony" of the other stories in the cycle: the sisters have no expectation of harvesting the natural bounty of the Pastures.
 Bert Munroe's gratuitous "practical joke" precipitates their departure, but does nothing to undermine their self-delusions as prostitutes.
 The "light, humorous" and Maupassant-like quality lacks the tragic dimensions of the other stories.
 Originally part of a play "The Green Lady", Steinbeck intended to include the episode in To a God Unknown (1933), but revised it for Pastures.
 Critic Richard S. Hughes judges it "one of the less successful pieces in the book".